andrewvo89/use-priority-queue/README.md

 const { next, enqueue, dequeue } = usePriorityQueue(maxHeapComparator);
 ```

-You are welcome to supply your own custom comparator to the `usePriorityQueue()` hook.
+You are welcome to supply your custom comparator to the `usePriorityQueue()` hook.
 A custom comparator can completely ignore `a.priority` and `b.priority` and use `a.value` and `b.value` instead.
 For example, if you want to sort blog posts by timestamp, you can do the following:

 ```ts
 import { usePriorityQueue } from 'use-priority-queue';